yzhuang52/cs-notes/cs61c/README.md

 1. ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) Proj3 - ***ONGOING***
 1. ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) Proj4 - ***ONGOING***

 ✋It will be really helpful to finish related lab and discussion before starting project.
-The content of discussion will help you correct misunderstands about certain topic, and the skills you learn on lab is useful in project. </br>
+The content of discussion will help you correct misunderstandings of concepts, and the skills you learn on lab will be useful when doing project. </br>
-Anyway, don't skip any lab or discussion (I give myself a pass on disc1 and disc3, those disc contain number repersentation that I'm not interested😝)
+Anyway, don't skip any lab or discussion (I give myself a pass on disc1 and disc3, those discs contain number repersentation that I'm not interested😝)

 ## Summary
 #### This course contains 4 parts and I will write summary after I finish each part